FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/4-operation-and-maintenance.md

 1. Log in to the CMM node as a user with root privileges.
 2. Retrieve the name of influxdb container with the following command:
    docker ps | grep influxdb
-   The name is the last parameter returned - ending with influxdb_1.
+   The name is the last parameter returned, ending with influxdb_1.
    E.g.: monascadocker_influxdb_1
 3. Connect to InfluxDB as follows: